nimblehq/elixir-templates/.github/wiki/Contribution.md

 # Adding a new addon

-There are 3 types of addons
+There are 3 types of addons.
 1. API
 2. Live
 3. Web

-For example, to add a new web addon, create a new file at `lib/nimble_template/addons/variants/phoenix/web/sample_addon.ex`
+For example, to add a new web addon, create a new file at `lib/nimble_template/addons/variants/phoenix/web/sample_addon.ex`.

 ```elixir
 defmodule NimbleTemplate.Addons.Phoenix.Web.SampleAddon do